stefanpejcic/dev.openpanel.com/docs/cli/config.md

 ### dev_mode

 The `dev_mode` option allows Aministrator to both enable verbose logging for API requests and disable minified responses for OpenAdmin and OpenPanel interfaces (HTML, JS, CSS and JSON).

 Default value is Off

+### demo_mode

+The `demo_mode` option allows Aministrator lock both OpenPanel and OpenAdmin UI in read-only mode, allowing users to login and view data, but not to make any changes.

+Default value is Off